ghi-electronics/Docs/brainpad/courses/programming/csharp/variables_and_nested_statements.md

 x = 2 + 2;
 ```

-Let’s assume `str` is a string variable in the example below, what is the value of str?
+Let's assume `str` is a string variable in the example below, what is the value of str?

 ```
 str = "2" + "2";